-The smallest management unit of RDS for MySQL is DB instance.
+The smallest management unit of RDS is DB instance.
 A DB instance is an isolated database environment on the cloud.
 An instance ID uniquely identifies a DB instance.
 A DB instance can contain multiple user-created databases and can be accessed using tools and applications.
 Each database name is unique.

 A default administrator account is provided when you purchase a DB instance.
 You can use this account to create databases and database users and assign permissions to them.
-For details about the permissions of user root, see Table 9-6.
 You can set the administrator password when or after purchasing a DB instance.
 If you forget the administrator password, you can reset it.

-You can create and manage DB instances running various DB engines on the console.
+You can use RDS to create and manage DB instances running various DB engines.
 For details about DB instance types, specifications, engines, versions, and statuses, see DB Instance Description.